 Watercolour effects seem to be everywhere these days, don’t they?
 You can find them on logos, business cards, clothes, furniture, even on whole wallpaper collections.
 And even though they are so omnipresent, they never look boring.
 Instead, they add an artistic and sophisticated touch to the designs.
 I guess this is due to the fact, that no two designs ever look exactly the same.
 I love the soft, subtle colour gradients that only watercolours can create.
 Don’t know about you, but to me, they ooze feminine elegance.

 As an aspiring or new online solopreneur, honing your design skills is definitively something you will want to do!
 It will come in handy when you work on the branding for your website or the products you want to sell.
-Believe me, though daunting to work with in the beginning, Adobe Creative Suite will become your best friend over time.
+Believe me, though daunting to work with in the beginning, Adobe Creative Suite will become your best friend over time. 🙂 So bear with me and I’ll show you how to easily create watercolour effects in Adobe Photoshop.

-Wanna know how you can use watercolour effects for your next design project?
-Awesome – I created this step-by-step watercolour Photoshop tutorial for you. 🙂 Let’s jump onto that trendwagon and I’ll show you how to easily add watercolour effects using Adobe Photoshop!
 For the record, I’m using Adobe Photoshop CC 2017.
 So please keep in mind, things might be a little bit different when using another Photoshop version.
 Also, there are probably lots of different ways, how you can do this, however, I’ll stick to what worked for me and show you how I created watercolour shapes for different products (see image gallery below).

 How To Create Watercolour Effects